Liverpool hold Man City as Haaland scores fastest 50 Premier League goals

 The draw ended a remarkable 23-game winning stretch at Etihad Stadium across all competitions for Pep Guardiola’s City, who top the table on 29 points after 13 games.
 Liverpool have 28 points.

-Arsenal can go top if they if it beats Brentford later in the day.
+Arsenal can go top if they beat Brentford later in the day.

-Haaland opened the scoring with a low effort from the edge of the box in 27th.
+Haaland opened the scoring with a low effort from the edge of the box in the 27th.

 Liverpool goalkeeper Alisson misjudged a clearance that was intercepted by Nathan Ake, who played in Haaland.